dreikorn/fabric-vetter-app/README.md

 	docker rm -f $(docker ps -aq)
 	docker rmi of all containers that have a long hash in their name
 	#Rerun ./startFabric.sh

+Run the init scripts

+    npm install

+for the nodeJS app and afterwards perform

+    ./registerAdmin.js
+    ./registerUser.js

+And start the server with

+    ./server.js